Summary Page: Map my waahi - my place, my story

 Where you will go

-Travel to location TBA.
-Go with DoC staff and LINZ mapping experts as we help students from a local school (tba) to go out in the community and collect data for their mapping projects.
+Travel to Taranaki.
+Go with DoC staff, tangata whenua, and LINZ mapping experts as we help local students collect data from key historical areas around Mt Taranaki for their mapping projects.

 Teacher comments about previous LEARNZ field trips